khamper/khamper/README.md

 - 👋 Hi, I’m @khamper
-- 👀 I’m interested in programming
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on idk yet
 - 📫 How to reach me - dont

 <!---